PG&E To Test For Faulty Transmission Lines

 LINDA WERTHEIMER, Host:

 RICHARD GONZALES: After the San Bruno explosion and fire, the California Public Utilities Commission ordered the company to turn over pipeline pressure test records for all the transmission lines running through populated areas.
 PG&E turned over some records, but said it couldn't find others.
 That's not acceptable, says commission executive director Paul Clannon.

-Mr. PAUL CLANNON (Executive Director, California Public Utilities Commission): They need to get the message strongly that business as usual doesn't cut it for natural gas pipeline safety, and they need to get us the records that we need to set those pressures safely.
+PAUL CLANNON: They need to get the message strongly that business as usual doesn't cut it for natural gas pipeline safety, and they need to get us the records that we need to set those pressures safely.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.